Learning flow functions of spiking systems: Problem formulation

 \subsection{Conductance-based models}

 The general conductance-based model of a neuron is given by the system of differential equations~\citep{BurghiEtAl21}

-where $V$ is the membrane potential, $u$ the external (input) current, $C_m > 0$ the membrane capacitance, $g_{\text{leak}}$ a leak conductance, and $V_{\text{leak}}$ the reversal potential.
-The gating variables $m, n \in [0, 1]^{N_I}$ are dimensionless, and $A_m(V), A_n(V)$ are diagonal matrices depending on $V$.
+where $V$ is the membrane potential, $u$ the external (input) current, $C_m > 0$ the membrane capacitance, $g_{\text{leak}}$ the leak conductance, and $V_{\text{leak}}$ the reversal potential.
+The gating variables $m, n \in [0, 1]^{N_I}$ are dimensionless, and $A_m(V), A_n(V)$ and $b_m(V), b_n(V)$ are diagonal matrices and vectors depending on $V$, respectively.
 The ionic currents are given by $I_k(V, m_k, n_k) = g_k m_k^{\alpha_k} n_k^{\beta_k} (V - V_k)$, where $g_k > 0$ and $V_k \in \Reals$ are constants and $\alpha_k, \beta_k$ are nonnegative integers.
 A detailed description of this class of models and their biological motivation is given in~\citet{HodgkinHuxley52} and~\citet{PospischilEtAl08}.
 These models are prototypes of spiking systems: for certain choices of the input current one observes spiking behaviour in the membrane potential signal $V$~\citep{SepulchreEtAl18}.

 One can interconnect several neuron models~\eqref{eq:cond-model} to obtain more complex spiking behaviours~\citep{GiannariAstolfi22}.
 In particular, we can model the interconnection of $n$ neurons through electrical synapses